jccuevas/cpp-docs.es-es/docs/mfc/reference/cmfctooltipctrl-class.md

 ### <a name="return-value"></a>Valor devuelto

-El tamaño del icono, en píxeles.
+Tamaño del icono, en píxeles.

 ##  <a name="getparams"></a>  CMFCToolTipCtrl::GetParams